SE::Google::Compromised - Checking for This site may be hacked label in Google

 Results processing

-Saving domains with a check value of "1"
+Saving domains with validation value "1"

 Download example

-How to import an example into A-Parser
+How to import example into A-Parser

 eJx1VE1z2jAQ/SseTQ7tDDFw6MU3woROOzSkITkBB2GtiYosCUnmYzz8965kYxta